misakey/backend/docs/content/endpoints/crypto_actions.md

-Right now the only type of crypto action is `invitation`, in which case the `encrypted` part decrypts to the user key share of the box identified by `box_id` (this is the same data one receives through an invitation link).
+Right now the only type of crypto action is `invitation`, in which case the `encrypted` part decrypts to the user key share of the box identified by `box_id`.

 ## Listing One's Crypto Actions